jedahee/Minesweeper-Game-Python-CMD/README.md

 ### How to use

-The rules are the same as those of the original game.
+_The rules are the same as those of the original game._

-The different options you can perform are:
+_The different options you can perform are:_

-1. Select on a checkbox (indicating the row and column index)
+_1. Select on a checkbox (indicating the row and column index)
 2. Check box with pump
-3. Release already checked box
+3. Release already checked box_

 _To run the script:_